It was too easy, but still fun! Merry Christmas!

 There was a palpable buzz of excitement in the way she carried herself as she hurried me along.
 The exuberant part of her nature surfaced rarely but even that was too often.
 This whole set up was typical of her and the more I thought about it the more resolved I became.

-My heart had sunk when I’d stepped out of the taxi into the town square where she’d insisted we meet and seen the village choir assembled with carol sheets under the lights of a large decorated tree that was swaying alarmingly in the wind.
-Despite the frigid air and the wet underfoot there was a crowd in hats and scarves gathered and chattering loudly over the weather.
+My heart had sunk when I’d stepped out of the taxi into the town square where she’d insisted we meet and seen the local choir assembled under the lights of a large decorated tree that was swaying alarmingly in the wind.
+Despite the frigid air and the wet underfoot there was a crowd gathered and chattering.
 The choir launched into their first (out of tune) carol with nauseating gusto.
-There was a vendor with a portable heater full of mulled wine stood to one side and the spicy waft reached me and stirred my longing for my own bottle of red I had on the counter and my deep armchair in front of the wide screen telly.
+A vendor with a portable heater full of mulled wine stood to one side and the spicy waft reached me and stirred my longing for the bottle of red I had on the counter and my deep armchair in front of the wide screen telly.

-Thankfully she dragged me past the singers into a more empty corner of the square and I thought for a moment that she did actually understand me better than I thought.
-But then I saw what it was that had spread the smile all over her face.
+Thankfully Mary dragged me past the singers into a more empty corner of the square.
+I thought for a moment that she did actually understand me.
+But then I saw what it was that had made her smile.
 There was a poster pinned to the notice board advertising a theatre company that had come to do a Christmas production in the play house.
 I felt a scowl weight down my brow.

 “Oh come on, I thought you’d be pleased.”
-There was gravity back in her voice now.
+Her habitual gravity was back in her voice now.

-“There’s a reason me and my nephew haven’t spoken in years, Mary.”
+“There’s a reason my nephew and I haven’t spoken in years, Mary.”

-“Well there must be a reason for his company to be coming here.
+“Well I think there’s a reason for his company coming here.
 He must want to see you.”

 “I doubt he even knows I live here.”

-“But look at this: all the proceeds are going to charity.
-It’s a fundraiser for Robert’s little boy.
+“But it’s a fundraiser for your Robert’s little boy.
 They want to get him a motorised wheelchair.”